Organizing Your Graphite Metrics

 Editor's Note: Seriously though, you really should move your Whisper files over to SSD if you haven't already.
 The IO gain is tremendous and allows you to spend your time being more creative with process distribution across CPU cores (hint: future article).

-Unhelpful Graphite Tip #4
+Unhelpful Graphite Tip #4 - Bootstrap the Django DB

 2012-04-12 08:17:43 by jdixon